open-fantasy-league/fantasy-sport-api-rust/README.md

 Core fantasy sports api in rust

 # Running
-Just go into any server folder and `reset && cargo run`
+`sudo docker-compose up --build --remove-orphans` Without docker, just go into any server folder and `reset && cargo run`

 # Notes
 Have "master" api for users, which routes between separate